Anusiya-S-027/Attendance-Monitoring/README.md

-from pathlib import Path
+# Define the README content for Face Detection Attendance Monitoring System
+face_detection_readme = """

-readme_content = """# 📊 Attendance Monitoring System
+Attendance Monitoring System with Face Detection

-A web-based application to monitor student attendance with individual login functionality.
-After login, students can view their name, photo, and attendance rate.
+A web-based application that uses face detection technology to allow students to log in and mark attendance.
+After logging in, users are redirected to a dashboard displaying their name, photo, and attendance rate.

+---

-## 🚀 Features
+Features

-- 🔐 Student Login Authentication
-- 👤 Display Student Name and Photo
-- 📈 Real-Time Attendance Percentage View
+- Face detection for secure and quick student login.
+- Sign-in and login pages for new and existing users.
+- Dashboard showing attendance details and student information.
-- 💾 Backend Storage for Student Data
+- Backend integration for student record management.
+- Real-time updates and error handling.

+---

+How It Works

+1. Student opens the application and lands on the login page.
+2. Face detection activates to verify student identity.
+3. On successful verification, the student is redirected to the dashboard.
+4. Attendance is marked automatically once logged in.
+5. Dashboard displays student name, profile photo, and attendance rate.

+---

-## 🛠️ Tech Stack
+Tech Stack

-**Frontend:**
+Frontend:
-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

-**Backend:**
+Backend:
 - Node.js
 - Express.js

-**Database:**
-- JSON / MongoDB / Any (depending on your implementation)

-## 📷 Screenshots

-> _Add screenshots of the login page and dashboard here._
+Machine Learning / AI:
+- face-api.js or OpenCV.js (for face detection)

+Database:
+- MongoDB / JSON files (for storing student data and attendance records)

+---

-## 📁 Project Structure
+Project Structure

-attendance-monitoring/
-│
+/face-attendance-app
 ├── public/
-│   ├── index.html        # Login Page
+│   ├── index.html         # Login page
+│   ├── signup.html        # Sign-in page
-│   ├── dashboard.html    # Attendance Display Page
+│   ├── dashboard.html     # Attendance dashboard
-│   ├── style.css         # Styling
+│   ├── style.css          # CSS styles
+│   ├── face.js            # Face detection logic
-│   └── script.js         # Frontend Logic
+│   └── script.js          # UI event handling
 │
 ├── backend/
-│   ├── server.js         # Node.js Backend Logic
+│   ├── server.js          # Backend logic using Node.js
+│   ├── auth.js            # Authentication routes
+│   └── db.js              # Database interaction
 │
+├── models/
+│   └── Student.js         # Student data schema
+│
 ├── data/
-│   ├── students.json     # Sample Student Data
+│   └── students.json      # Sample student data
 │
-├── package.json
-└── README.txt            # Project Readme
+└── README.txt             # Project documentation

+---

+Usage Instructions

+1. Clone the repository and install dependencies with `npm install`.
+2. Run the server using `node server.js`.
+3. Open a browser and go to `http://localhost:3000`.
+4. Use the login/sign-in pages to access the dashboard.
+5. Face detection is triggered automatically during login.

+---

+License

+This project is open-source and available for educational and development use.
 """

 # Save to a .txt file
-file_path = Path("/mnt/data/README.txt")
+file_path_face_attendance = Path("/mnt/data/FaceDetectionAttendance_README.txt")
-file_path.write_text(readme_content)
+file_path_face_attendance.write_text(face_detection_readme)

-file_path.name  # Return the filename for download link
+file_path_face_attendance.name  # Return the filename for download link